intel/scikit-learn-intelex/doc/sources/array_api.rst

 =======================================
 All patched estimators, metrics, tools and non-scikit-learn estimators functionally support Array API.
 Functionally all input and output data have the same data format type.
+For all array inputs except SYCL USM arrays `dpnp's <https://github.com/IntelPython/dpnp>`__ ndarray and `Data Parallel Control usm_ndarray <https://intelpython.github.io/dpctl/latest/index.html>`__ all computation will be only accomplished on CPU.

 Stock scikit-learn uses `config_context(array_api_dispatch=True)` for enabling Array API `support <https://scikit-learn.org/1.5/modules/array_api.html>`__.
 If `array_api_dispatch` enabled and the installed Scikit-Learn version supports array API, then the original